 In subpart C of the Regulations, new definitions are being added to other key terms used throughout the Regulations.
 Because these new definitions were inserted in alphabetical order, the definitions that were in the prior abbreviated set of regulations have been renumbered.

-Similarly, in subpart D, which contains interpretive sections regarding the Regulations, certain provisions have been renumbered and others added to those in the prior abbreviated set of regulations.
-Section 558.411 of subpart D explains that the property and interests in property of an entity are blocked if the entity is directly or indirectly owned, whether individually or in the aggregate, 50 percent or more by one or more persons whose property and interests in property are blocked, whether or not the entity itself is incorporated into OFAC's SDN List.
+Subpart D contains interpretive sections regarding the Regulations.
+OFAC is redesignating the interpretive on setoffs previously at § 578.405 as § 578.410.
+New § 578.405 explains that the prohibition on transactions with blocked persons in § 578.201 applies to services performed by U.S. persons on behalf of a person whose property and interests in property are blocked pursuant to § 578.201, as well as to services received by U.S. persons where the service is performed by, or at the direction of, a person whose property and interests in property are blocked pursuant to § 578.201.
+OFAC is redesignating the section previously at § 578.406, regarding entities owned by persons whose property and interests in property are blocked, as § 578.411.
+New § 578.411 explains that the property and interests in property of an entity are blocked if the entity is directly or indirectly owned, whether individually or in the aggregate, 50 percent or more by one or more persons whose property and interests in property are blocked, whether or not the entity itself is incorporated into OFAC's SDN List.
+New § 578.406 discusses offshore transactions.
+New § 578.407, 578.408, and 578.409 discuss payments from blocked accounts to satisfy obligations, charitable contributions, and credit extended by financial institutions to a person whose property and interests in property are blocked, respectively.

 Transactions otherwise prohibited by the Regulations but found to be consistent with U.S. policy may be authorized by one of the general licenses contained in subpart E of the Regulations or by a specific license issued pursuant to the procedures described in subpart E of 31 CFR part 501.
-General licenses and statements of licensing policy relating to this part also may be available through the South Sudan-related sanctions page on OFAC's website: www.treas.gov/ofac.
+OFAC is redesignating the authorization for the provision of certain legal services previously in § 578.506 as § 578.507, redesignating the authorization for payments for legal services from funds originating outside the United States previously in § 578.507 as § 578.508, and redesignating the authorization for emergency medical services previously in § 578.508 as § 578.509.
+OFAC is adding three new general licenses to the Regulations: a general license authorizing the investment and reinvestment of certain funds in new § 578.506, a general license authorizing the official business of the U.S. government in § 578.510, and a general license authorizing certain official business of international entities and organizations in § 578.511.
+General licenses and statements of licensing policy relating to this part also may be available through the Sanctions Related to Significant Malicious Cyber-Enabled Activities page on OFAC's website: www.treas.gov/ofac.